-Unlike some cities, Tarpon Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tarpon Springs are a mix of both white- and blue-collar jobs.
-Overall, Tarpon Springs is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tarpon Springs who work in sales jobs (15.65%), office and administrative support (12.99%), and management occupations (9.76%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tarpon Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tarpon Springs is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Tarpon Springs who work in sales jobs (14.82%), office and administrative support (13.51%), and management occupations (11.40%).

 Also of interest is that Tarpon Springs has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Tarpon Springs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Tarpon Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

+Tarpon Springs is a somewhat ethnically-diverse city.
 The people who call Tarpon Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tarpon Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tarpon Springs include German, Greek, Italian, and English.
+Important ancestries of people in Tarpon Springs include Irish, German, Italian, Greek, and English.

 The most common language spoken in Tarpon Springs is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Spanish and Greek.